nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### Congestion

+> "In a study last year, Inrix estimated that the cost of congestion in the United States alone was $305 billion (USD)" [^turbot]

 > "In L.A., nothing concerns locals more than traffic—not personal safety, the cost of living, or even the housing market—according to a 2016 poll by the Los Angeles Times.
 Drivers there spend an average of 80 hours in gridlock every year, according to a report by Texas A&M University."[^bliss]

 > "And New York City, where more than 1.5 million packages are delivered daily..." [^haag]